 SET # 3 (same place)

-normally after you play a show, you get to relax, and if someone else is playing you can hang out and listen. i got about five minutes to take a breather. then i got back up onstage for the full-band field assembly show.
+Most of the time, after you play a show you get to relax, and if someone else is playing you can hang out and listen to them.
+I got about five minutes to take a breather.
+Then I got back up onstage for the full-band Field Assembly show.

-it was like some kind of ridiculous windsor supergroup — adam fox at the helm of it all, dean drouillard on guitar, adam rideout-arkell on guitar/bass and matt rideout on drums and percussion (both of yellow wood fame), eric arner on bass, guitar, and glockenspiel, stephen hargreaves playing hammond organ and percussion, and my hairy self playing piano/wurlitzer and glockenspiel. that’s right — i got to play a real wurlitzer electric piano live. fun times.
+It was like some kind of ridiculous Windsor supergroup — Adam Fox at the helm of it all, Dean Drouillard on guitar, Adam Rideout-Arkell on guitar/bass and Matt Rideout on drums and percussion (both of Yellow Wood fame), Eric Arner on bass, guitar, and glockenspiel, Stephen Hargreaves playing hammond organ and percussion, and my hairy self playing piano/Wurlitzer and glockenspiel.

-while there was a whole band full of singers up there on the stage, i ended up covering almost all of the vocal harmonies, since a certain someone who was supposed to sing the harmonies in my stead couldn’t be bothered to learn their parts. not something i was expecting going into it, but hopefully it sounded alright. i haven’t done enough of that in a live setting to judge how good my pitch is when i’m harmonizing with someone else’s voice. at home with no amplification it’s fine. once a p.a. system is involved, my confidence in my live harmonizing skills takes a hit to the nether region.
+While there was a whole band full of singers up there on the stage, I ended up covering almost all of the vocal harmonies.
+A certain someone who was supposed to sing the harmonies couldn’t be bothered to learn their parts, so I had to fill in for them.
+Not something I was expecting going into it, but hopefully it sounded alright.
+I still haven’t done enough of this in a live setting to judge how good my pitch is when I’m harmonizing with someone else’s voice.
+At home with no amplification it’s fine.
+Once a PA system is involved, my confidence in my live harmonizing skills takes a hit to the nether region.

-in any case, it was fun, and my first time playing in anything as large as this seven-piece band. everybody got their moments to shine like sinead, and adam r. played some nice lead guitar on the instrumental track. stephen and i also had a nice moment during “old spell” where i was dancing around since there wasn’t much for me to do between glockenspiel cues, and we did a bit of a spontaneous choreographed dance routine during the instrumental break coming out of one of the choruses. jumping back and forth between playing wurlitzer and piano in a few songs was fun too.
+In any case, it was fun, and it was my first time playing in anything as large as this seven-piece band.
+Everybody got their moments to shine like Sinead, and Adam R. played some nice lead guitar on the lone instrumental track.
+Stephen and I also had a nice moment during “Old Spell” where I was dancing around since there wasn’t much for me to do between glockenspiel cues and we did a bit of a spontaneous choreographed dance routine during the instrumental break coming out of one of the choruses.
+Jumping back and forth between playing Wurlitzer and piano in a few songs was fun too.

-all in all, it was a fun night. insane, but fun. congratulations to adam on the successful release/launch of his first album under the “field assembly” banner. everyone who doesn’t have a copy should go buy one at dr. disc or from the man himself, because i said so. support!
+It was a fun night.
+Nuts, but fun.
+Congratulations to Adam on the successful release/launch of his first album under the Field Assembly banner.
+Everyone who doesn’t have a copy should go buy one at Dr. Disc or from the man himself, because I said so.
+Support!